-- gray sweat suit with school logo (no other sweat suit may be worn) - white athletic socks and sneakers - Girls' uniforms should be a reasonable length.
-Correct uniform length must be maintained to the end of the school year.

-- Girls' earrings must be small posts.
+grey sweat suit with school logo (no other sweat suit may be worn)

+white athletic socks and sneakers

+- Girls' uniforms should be a reasonable length.
+Correct uniform length must be maintained to the end of the school year. - Girls' earrings must be small posts.
 Hoops and dangling earrings may not be worn.
-Boys may not wear earrings. - Students may not wear excessive amounts of jewelry.
-Religious symbols may be worn. - No make-up should be worn other than clear or pastel pink nail polish. - Personal care items should not be brought to school. - Tattoos and tattoo transfers are not permitted. - Students are expected to maintain neat hairstyles.
+Boys may not wear earrings. - ♦ Students may not wear excessive amounts of jewelry.
+Religious symbols may be worn. - No make-up should be worn other than clear or pastel pink nail polish. - Personal care items should not be brought to school. - ◆ Tattoos and tattoo transfers are not permitted. - Students are expected to maintain neat hairstyles.
 Extreme hairstyles are not permitted.
-One area of a student's hair may not be shaved or cropped very low.
-Gels and other hair products may not be worn. - Boys' hair may not touch the shirt collar, come below the eyebrows or appear uncombed. - Students may not wear sweatshirts in class or at assemblies except when they are in their physical education uniforms.
+Gels and other hair products may not be worn. - Boys' hair may not touch the shirt collar, come below the eyebrows or appear uncombed and shaggy. - ♦ Tee-shirts worn under the uniform shirt must be solid white. - Students may not wear sweatshirts in class or at assemblies except when they are in their physical education uniforms.
 Only the uniform sweatshirt is permitted.
-The school sweater may be worn at any time. - Hats may not be worn indoors. - The complete school uniform must be worn every day, although students are not obliged to wear the sweater except for school pictures and special events. - On the day the students have physical education, they will wear their physical education uniform all day when they have class.
+Students who are cold must wear the school sweater. - Hats may not be worn indoors. - ♦ The complete school uniform must be worn every day, although, students are not obliged to wear the sweater

+- except for school pictures and special events. - On the day the students have physical education, they will wear their physical education uniform all day when they have class.
 The sweat suit must be worn except during warm weather.